rrousselGit/flutter_hooks/README.md

   a large number of people.

   If your hook is rejected, don't worry!
-A rejection doesn't mean that it won't be merged later in the future if more people shows an interest in it.
+A rejection doesn't mean that it won't be merged later in the future if more people show interest in it.
   In the mean-time, feel free to publish your hook as a package on https://pub.dev.

 - Write tests for your hook

-  A hook will not be merged unles fully tested, to avoid breaking it inadvertendly in the future.
+  A hook will not be merged unless fully tested to avoid inadvertendly breaking it in the future.

-- Add it to the Readme & write documentation for it.
+- Add it to the README and write documentation for it.